SoftCreatR/wp-dead-letter/readme.txt

 It uses the Wordpress internal [is_email](https://developer.wordpress.org/reference/hooks/is_email/) hook, therefore it integrates seamlessly into 3rd party plugins like WooCommerce, Gravity Forms, Jetpack and every other plugin that uses the [is_email()](https://developer.wordpress.org/reference/functions/is_email/) function.

-This plugin is fully GDPR compliant, because all checks are performed within Wordpress.
-No external API is used, therefore no personal data will be shared with 3rd parties.
+This plugin follows the "Privacy by design" principles by not sharing any personal informations of your users with 3rd parties.
+By installing/activating this plugin, you agree, that you've read and understood our [privacy policy](https://www.dead-letter.email/privacy-policy).

 == Installation ==